terrestris/momo3-backend/README.md

     `$ cd momo3-backend/`

-5. (Not needed at the moment) In order to get all needed dependencies (e.g. the doc/wiki), you need to sync all referenced submodules:
+5. In order to get all needed dependencies (e.g. the login/client/admin/doc/wiki), you need to sync all referenced submodules:

     `$ git submodule update --init --recursive`